nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 The purpose of this section is to provide a view of all repeat medications that the patient is currently prescribed, which informs the clinical decision-making process.

+This is aligned to the Repeat Medications section in Summary Care Records (SCR).

 ### Subsection title ###

 The subsection title **MUST** be "Current Repeat Medication".